bryanbuiles/Algorithms/README.md

 # Algorithms

-This is a repository for personal training in algorithms and data strutures
+This is a repository for personal training in algorithms and data structures

 ## Algorithms and data structures